 Master's programs prepare students for careers in corrections, judiciary, law enforcement, politics, public safety management, and social services.
 Others opt to pursue careers in administration, management, policy making, research, and teaching.
 Work settings for graduates include correction facilities, domestic violence agencies, government agencies, law enforcement agencies, legal institutions, and non-profit organizations.

-The doctoral degree program in criminal justice is a research and theory based degree, designed to provide students with an advanced understanding of a specific justice area and the skills of independent inquiry.
+The online doctoral degree program in criminal justice is a research and theory based degree, designed to provide students with an advanced understanding of a specific justice area and the skills of independent inquiry.
 These intensive degree programs typically take three to five years to complete.
 Students are expected to take between 6 and 10 advanced courses and spend several years pursuing the dissertation project.
 Applicants need a bachelor’s degree or master's degree with a high GPA and demonstrated interest in criminal justice.